Justinino1/PulsePoint/README.md

 # PulsePoint

-This template should help get you started developing with Vue 3 in Vite.
+A game made for you to test your clicking skills and maybe crash out trying to win :)

+Uses Vue 3

 ## Recommended IDE Setup